Maritime Transport and Ports

 Fourth IMO GHG Study (2020) and IPCC 2006 Guidelines provide complementary emission factor sources for maritime transport. ↩︎

 WHO.
 (2021).
 Air Quality Guidelines.
 World Health Organization.
-European Environment Agency guidance on shipping emissions. ↩︎
+European Environment Agency guidance on shipping emissions.
+See also EMEP/EEA (2019), Air Pollutant Emission Inventory Guidebook, Chapter 1.A.3.d on shipping. ↩︎

 IMO MARPOL Annex VI establishes global sulphur limits and designates Emission Control Areas (ECAs).
 The 2020 sulphur cap reduced the global limit from 3.50% to 0.50% m/m. ↩︎